History of the Portland Trail Blazers: Summer of 1986

-1986–88: Mike Schuler era
+1986–1988: Mike Schuler era

 Mike Schuler was hired prior to the start of the 1986–87 season as head coach of the Blazers.
 In his first two campaigns, the Schuler-led Blazers posted records of 49–33 (in 1986–87) and 53–29 (in 1987–88).
 Both teams made the playoffs (with home court advantage) but were defeated in the first round (to Houston in 1987, and to the Utah Jazz in 1988).
 In both years, the Blazers were among league leaders in scoring, but near the bottom of league rankings in defense and rebounding statistics.

 The Schuler era was marked by several controversies regarding the starting lineup.
 The first such controversy occurred when Clyde Drexler won the starting guard spot over veteran Jim Paxson, who subsequently demanded (and got) a trade; eventually traded to Boston for Jerry Sichting.
 In the 1987–88 campaign, veteran center Steve Johnson was injured, and was replaced in the lineup by Duckworth, who went on to win the starting job from the foul-prone Johnson.
 As the team was winning, these controversies were glossed over at first.

-1988–89: The season of change
+1988–1989: The season of change and Paul Allen's ownership

 In 1988, Microsoft co-founder and Vulcan Inc. chairman Paul Allen purchased the Trail Blazers.

 At the conclusion of the 1987–88 campaign, the team was purchased by current owner Paul Allen, the co-founder of Microsoft for $70 million from Larry Weinberg.
 The sale made Allen, then 35, the youngest team owner in all of the Big Four professional sports.
 The team quickly fell apart during the year, as the issue of who should start became paramount.
 In addition, a number of veterans were unhappy with Mike Schuler's coaching style; as a result the team limped to a 39–43 record and barely made the playoffs (where it was ousted by the Lakers 3–0 in the first round).
 Schuler was fired; assistant Rick Adelman was given the head coaching job on an interim basis.

 That summer, Sam Bowie and a draft pick were traded to the New Jersey Nets for veteran forward Buck Williams, a respectable defensive and rebounding power forward.
 Vandeweghe was sent to the New York Knicks for a draft pick, and Johnson was taken by the expansion Minnesota Timberwolves in the expansion draft.
 Dražen Petrović was permitted by the Yugoslav authorities to come to Portland and join the team.
 For the second round of the draft, Portland selected a young forward from UConn, Clifford Robinson.